 1. Elvis paid $102,500 for Graceland — an equivalent of about $924,000 today.

 2. When Elvis purchased Graceland, the property was just shy of 14 acres and a little over 10,000 square feet.
 Today the mansion occupies over 17,500 square feet.

 3. Graceland has five sets of stairs.

-4. Graceland is the second most visited home in the United States, with over 700,000 visitors to boast annually.
+4. Graceland is the second most-visited home in the United States, with more than 700,000 visitors annually.
 The first?
 The White House.

-5. The original owners, The Moores, gave Graceland its name, which was in honor of Mrs. Moore's aunt, Grace Toof.
+5. The original owners, the Moores, gave Graceland its name, in honor of Mrs. Moore's aunt, Grace Toof.

-6. Besides Elvis' love for fried peanut butter and banana sandwiches, he insisted that there be cans of sauerkraut, fresh banana pudding, and Doublemint gum stocked in the kitchen at all times.
+6. Besides Elvis's love for fried peanut-butter-and-banana sandwiches, he insisted that there be cans of sauerkraut, fresh banana pudding and Doublemint gum stocked in the kitchen at all times.